Best Questions to Ask College Admissions Officers

 • Dress appropriately: Putting effort into your appearance shows that you care about the interview and, by extension, the school you’re applying to.
 You don’t need to wear a ball gown or tuxedo, but you should dress in business-casual style to make the best impression.

-• Be friendly, but polite: It’s important to strike a balance in your mannerisms.
+• Be friendly, but polite: Try to strike a balance in your mannerisms.
 You want to come off as personable but not overly casual.
 However, you also don’t want to be professional to the point of being cold.
 Treat your interviewer with respect, have good manners, and remember to smile!

 • Demonstrate enthusiasm: It’s important to stay engaged during the course of your interview.
 It shows the interviewer that you want to be there and that you care about getting accepted to this particular college.